The 4 Stages Of Falling For A Friend

 I used to be a girl who kept her male friends in a box.
 This wasn’t so much a friend zone, but a sub-zero well that was impossible to get out of.
 I was an advocate of instant attraction, waging a war against friend-to-friend dating.

 Well, not quite.
 But I didn’t get it — one month a friend “can’t imagine having sex” with another, the next you catch them doing the deed in the kitchen.
 Of course, it’s sweet when two friends couple up.
-But where does the chemistry come from?
+But where does all the chemistry come from?

 According to a study conducted by The University of Texas; the longer you know someone, the more attractive you find them.
 To test this, they got first years to rate each others’ attractiveness out of ten (very scientific), then collected one value at the start of term and one at the end.
 Sure enough, sixes became nines within a matter of weeks.